-EU arms firms trying to flout Belarus and Russia ban
+[Investigation] EU arms firms trying to flout Belarus and Russia ban

 XXeurope, the Slovak firm, which is located in Žilina in north-west Slovakia, did not list a phone number or email address.

-Belarusian firm Outdoor Team, which is located in an industrial estate outside Minsk, did not reply to questions.
+Belarusian firm Outdoor Team, which is located in an industrial estate outside Minsk, did not reply.

 A man who answered when EUobserver phoned Russian firm Alliance in St Petersburg declined to identify himself.
 But he said: "We don't have any interest to talk about this problematic [sic].
 It's too big emotion [sic].
 We don't need to talk with you.
 Good day.
 Excuse me".